facebook/docusaurus/packages/docusaurus-init/templates/classic/docs/getting-started.md

 npx docusaurus start
 ```

+Your site starts at `http://localhost:3000`.

-Open `docs/getting-started.md` and edit some lines.
-The site reloads automatically and display your changes.
+Open `docs/getting-started.md` and edit some lines: the site **reloads automatically** and display your changes.

-## That's it!

-Congratulations!
-You've successfully run and modified your Docusaurus project.